- You can start saving money on your wedding from the engagement ring onward.

 The most important thing you can do before you begin planning is to set a wedding budget.
 Once you know how much money you can work with, you can start looking at your options.
 Here's how you can save on most of the other aspects of your wedding:

 For many brides, this is one of the most important wedding expenses on the tab.
 However, there are many ways you can save and find the gown of your dreams.
-Click here for a great article that will assist you in your search.
+Click here for a great article from The Fiscal Times that will assist you in your search.

 This is often a very heavy cost in wedding preparation.
 Here are some things you can do to get more bang-for-your-buck from your reception venue: